The 5 Best Apple Pencil Alternatives That Won't Break The Bank

 2. A Budget-Friendly Fan-Favorite Stylus For iPads

 Savvy shoppers hoping to replicate the look and feel of the Apple Pencil without the price tag will find a happy alternative in this sleek stylus for iPads.
-With more than 29,000 reviews on Amazon and a 4.6-star rating, this fan-favorite delivers many of the same hallmarks of using the Apple Pencil (palm rejection and a long battery life of at least 20 hours) at a fraction of the price.
+With more than 68,000 reviews on Amazon and a 4.5-star rating overall, this fan-favorite delivers many of the same hallmarks of using the Apple Pencil (palm rejection and a long battery life of at least 20 hours) at a fraction of the price.
 Some Amazon reviewers who use this intermittently even report up to a week of battery longevity.
 The device supports iPads 2018 and later, excluding iPad Pro models, and offers automatic pairing just like the Apple Pencil.

 The 1.5-millimeter tip is sensitive for very precise tasks, but it's worth noting that (unlike the Apple Pencil) this stylus does not offer pressure or tilt sensitivity and will not create thicker lines if you press harder or shade when held at an angle.
 Amazon reviewers still report great accuracy with tasks like writing and drawing diagrams, as well as a smooth user experience with virtually no lag.
 The stylus comes with two replacement tips, a USB charging cable, and a tip cover for protection when not in use.

 Positive Amazon review: “I bought one of these to replace my Apple Pencil which would no longer take a charge.
 As this one costs less than a third as much as the Apple, I frankly did not expect much.
 But I was pleasantly surprised that it performs as well as the Apple, is very well made, is easier to charge, and does not have the stupid end cap like the Apple which always falls off and gets lost.
 All in all this one is by far the better product and the price is great”